Editor, Webmaster: Phil Cartwright Editor@earlyjas.org

 is known for other works such as the “Yellow Dog Blues” and the “St. Louis Blues”.

-Against this backdrop of history, Carol and I recently spent a couple of days in Memphis and
+Against this backdrop of history, Carol and I recently spent a couple of days in Memphis and thoroughly

-bought a banjo in a Beale Street pawn shop - an old but nice Weymann tenor.
+in a Beale Street pawn shop - an old but nice Weymann tenor.

 This trip, we stayed in the famous Peabody Hotel and, of course, had to watch the famous parade of